software-gardening/almanack/src/book/garden-circle/pavilion.md

 ## Poster for CU Anschutz DBMI Retreat - August 2025

-This poster was created to help share the Almanack with audiences attending the [CU Anschutz DBMI](https://medschool.cuanschutz.edu/dbmi) 2025 retreat.
+We created this poster to share the Almanack with audiences attending the [CU Anschutz DBMI](https://medschool.cuanschutz.edu/dbmi) 2025 retreat.

 We also archived the work for reference here: https://doi.org/10.5281/zenodo.16943577